Best Asus Router in 2023

 The Asus RT-ACRH13 is a dual-band AC 1300 dual-band router that won’t break the bank.
 Despite a less impressive feature set than the routers above, it’s an affordable option with everything most users will need for a stable Wi-Fi home network.
 The Asus RT-ACRH13 has sold like hot cakes in the five years since it first hit the market and has become a favorite among those seeking a simple but reliable router.

 Despite the low cost, it has a generous 3000 square foot range, four 5dBi antennas, MU-MIMO technology, and can push speeds up to 400 Mbps on the 2.4 GHz band, and 867 Mbps on the 5.0 GHz band.
+This makes it one of the best budget routers you can buy.
 While there is no support for Wi-Fi 6, the Wi-Fi 5 standard performs admirably at this standard with both a strong signal and excellent speeds for the price.
 On the box, you get one USB 3.0 port and four Gigabit Ethernet ports – plenty for simple home networks.